-Unlike above mentioned field validation rule, using Record validation rules user can refers to some other fields present in the exact same table.
+Unlike the above-mentioned field validation rule, using Record validation rules users can refer to some other fields present in the exact same table.

 Generally, the record validation rules are been created when any user needs to make a check for the values present in one field with the values of another.

-Eg: Suppose you need to ship a product under 30 days of time period.
-If don’t ship it in that time duration, then you need to refund the part of product’s cost price to the customers.
+Eg: Suppose you need to ship a product under 30 days of the time period.
+If you don’t ship it in that time duration, then you need to refund the part of the product’s cost price to the customers.